 We also provide certain administrative services as ancillary services to our investment advisory clients.
-These administrative services are provided by several of our subsidiary companies and include mutual fund transfer agent, accounting, and shareholder services; participant recordkeeping and transfer agent services for defined contribution retirement plans investing in our sponsored mutual funds; discount brokerage; and trust services.
-More than 90% of our administrative revenues in 2008 were determined based on the recovery of expenses incurred to provide the related services.
-Changes in our administrative revenues and related expenses, therefore, do not significantly affect our operating or net income.
+These administrative services are provided by several of our subsidiaries and include mutual fund transfer agent, accounting, and shareholder services; participant recordkeeping and transfer agent services for defined contribution retirement plans investing in our sponsored mutual funds; discount brokerage; and trust services.
+Approximately 90% of our administrative revenues in 2009 were determined based generally on the recovery of our related costs to provide the administrative services.
+Changes in our administrative revenues and related expenses, therefore, do not significantly affect our net operating income or net income.

-Information concerning our revenues, results of operations, total assets, and investment assets under our management during the past three years is contained in our consolidated financial statements and in note 2 thereto, which are both included in Item 8 of this Form 10-K.
+Information concerning our revenues, results of operations and total assets, and our investment assets under management during the past three years is contained in our consolidated financial statements and in note 2 thereto, which are both included in Item 8 of this Form 10-K.